 SUMMARY & RECOMMENDATION: Bong makes smart use of his screenplay’s premise and set-design to create a totally believable environment, one that’s beautiful and weird at the same time.
 The diverse action set-pieces are mixed with this hypothetical scenario extremely well.
 The dark comedy undercurrent is also appreciated.

-— However… the narrative could have used more exposition at the beginning, such as an extended prologue scene to better flesh out and introduce the post-apocalyptic concept and explain what the hell is happening (i.e. better explain the diegesis).
+— However… the narrative could have used more exposition at the beginning, such as an extended prologue scene to better introduce the post-apocalyptic concept and explain what the hell is happening (i.e. better explain the diegesis).
 A non-insignificant portions of the film’s ensemble cast feel like missed opportunities.
 The ending merely suffices instead of wowing, and the outdoor shots need work.
-Extensive CGI outside of Hollywood blockbusters are still consistent eyesores, it seams.
+Extensive CGI outside of Hollywood blockbusters are still consistent eyesores, it seems.